MoritzMueller2508/ChessAI_Implementation/ReadMe.md

 ## Section 2: Order of Python Notebooks

-In order to use the program, only the "Test.ipynb" notebook needs to be run.
+In order to use the program, only the "Play.ipynb" notebook needs to be run.
 However, if one wants to take a closer look at the implemented algorithms and functionality, the order for reading should be:

 1. __Globals.ipynb__
 2. __Game.ipynb__